 Never take holidays to cover your freelancing #

-If you’re ever seriously considering using your full-time holiday allowance to keep on top of your clients, you’re definitely biting off more than you can chew and are headed straight for burnout town.
+If you’re ever seriously considering using your full-time holiday allowance to keep on top of your clients, it’s a clear sign you’re definitely biting off more than you can chew and are headed straight for burnout.

 Talk to your client, figure out something more realistic.
 Most will be accommodating, especially if you’ve got a good relationship.
 They don’t want you dropping off the face of the Earth because you’re at the end of your tether.
 Come to an agreement that’s sustainable for both sides.

 Retainers are 👌 #